awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/auto-scaling-benefits.md

 To distribute traffic between the instances in your Auto Scaling groups, you can introduce a load balancer into your architecture\.
 For more information, see [Elastic Load Balancing](autoscaling-load-balancer.md)\.

-## Example: Distributing Instances Across Availability Zones<a name="arch-AutoScalingMultiAZ"></a>
+## Example: Distributing instances across Availability Zones<a name="arch-AutoScalingMultiAZ"></a>

 AWS resources, such as EC2 instances, are housed in highly available data centers\.
 To provide additional scalability and reliability, these data centers are in different physical locations\. *Regions* are large and widely dispersed geographic locations\.
 Each Region contains multiple distinct locations, called *Availability Zones*, which are engineered to be isolated from failures in other Availability Zones\.
 They provide inexpensive, low\-latency network connectivity to other Availability Zones in the same Region\.
-For more information, see [Amazon EC2 Auto Scaling Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/as.html) in the *Amazon Web Services General Reference*\.
+For more information, see the [Regions and endpoints](https://docs.aws.amazon.com/general/latest/gr/as.html) table in the *Amazon Web Services General Reference*\.

 Amazon EC2 Auto Scaling enables you to take advantage of the safety and reliability of geographic redundancy by spanning Auto Scaling groups across multiple Availability Zones within a Region\.
 When one Availability Zone becomes unhealthy or unavailable, Auto Scaling launches new instances in an unaffected Availability Zone\.
 When the unhealthy Availability Zone returns to a healthy state, Auto Scaling automatically redistributes the application instances evenly across all of the designated Availability Zones\.

 An Auto Scaling group can contain EC2 instances in one or more Availability Zones within the same Region\.
 However, Auto Scaling groups cannot span multiple Regions\.

 For Auto Scaling groups in a VPC, the EC2 instances are launched in subnets\.
 You select the subnets for your EC2 instances when you create or update the Auto Scaling group\.
 You can select one or more subnets per Availability Zone\.
-For more information, see [VPCs and Subnets](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Subnets.html) in the *Amazon VPC User Guide*\.
+For more information, see [VPCs and subnets](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Subnets.html) in the *Amazon VPC User Guide*\.

-### Instance Distribution<a name="AutoScalingBehavior.Rebalancing"></a>
+### Instance distribution<a name="AutoScalingBehavior.Rebalancing"></a>

 Amazon EC2 Auto Scaling attempts to distribute instances evenly between the Availability Zones that are enabled for your Auto Scaling group\.
 Amazon EC2 Auto Scaling does this by attempting to launch new instances in the Availability Zone with the fewest instances\.
 If the attempt fails, however, Amazon EC2 Auto Scaling attempts to launch the instances in another Availability Zone until it succeeds\.
 For Auto Scaling groups in a VPC, if there are multiple subnets in an Availability Zone, Amazon EC2 Auto Scaling selects a subnet from the Availability Zone at random\.

 ![\[A typical Auto Scaling group spanning two Availability Zones.\]](http://docs.aws.amazon.com/autoscaling/ec2/userguide/images/as-sample-web-architecture-diagram-with-asgs-and-azs.png)

-### Rebalancing Activities<a name="AutoScalingBehavior.InstanceUsage"></a>
+### Rebalancing activities<a name="AutoScalingBehavior.InstanceUsage"></a>

 After certain actions occur, your Auto Scaling group can become unbalanced between Availability Zones\.
 Amazon EC2 Auto Scaling compensates by rebalancing the Availability Zones\.
 The following actions can lead to rebalancing activity:
 + You change the Availability Zones for your group\.